yeabat8tcap/ai-dependency-manager/docs/developer-guide.md

-# AI Dependency Manager - Developer Guide
+# Superintelligence Dependency Manager - Developer Guide

-This guide provides information for developers who want to contribute to or extend the AI Dependency Manager.
+This guide provides information for developers who want to contribute to or extend the Superintelligence Dependency Manager.

 ## Table of Contents